Feeling Disappointed in Luang Prabang.

 You get the sense that life would go on just fine if all the tourists left tomorrow.
 But of course there are now a lot of businesses, people, and gov’t that have become very dependent on the sector and they would be hurt if the tourists stopped coming.

-I’ll have to check out LP again to see how much it’s changed in 7 years.
+I’ll have to check out LP again to see how much it’s changed.
 Maybe there are more indications that it’s slipping to more mass commercialized tourism like too many other WH cities.

 To conclude, tourism has its impacts (for better or worse), but it’s as much about how the local population reacts, whether they want to go all in and completely surrender to this sector or whether they recognize that there is still a lot of value to retaining their true “face” and promoting their unique way of life.